tousifhabib/java-challenge/readme.md

 - Is the application running as expected
 - No performance issues

-#### Your experience in Java
+#### My experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+I have a fair amount of experience with Java (and Kotlin) and Spring Boot (approximately 3 years on and off).
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+As a person who has been in the technology/software consulting field for a while I have a wide breadth of experience in various stacks and I believe that many skills are transferable between languages and frameworks.
+As such I believe that the language being used is not important as long as the fundamentals are good and the final product is of high quality (and most importantly is working and maintainable).